archwisp/PHPEncryptData/README.md

     $decrypted = $phpcrypt->decrypt($ciphertext);
     printf("Decrypted: %s\n", $decrypted);

-## Introduction

-If you are looking for the answer to the question, "How do I encrypt sensitive data in PHP?", you are in the correct place.

-Read through this README, execute a couple of commands, write about four lines of code, and you will have secure encryption.

 ## How This Library Came To Be

 A fellow programmer/friend whom I know from my local PHP user group was